0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/contracts/deploy-contracts.md

     !!! info
         This may take several minutes depending on network conditions.

+    !!! warning
+        If you see this message, you can safely ignore it:

+        ```sh
+        cp: cannot stat '.openzeppelin/sepolia.json': No such file or directory
+        ```

 3. On successful deployment, you should see a new directory named `deployments` containing a directory storing the information about your deployment.
 For example: